vishnu-chegondi/docaegis/README.md

 ### TODO:

-* Gaurd all the files in the directory.
 * Start sub-command runs a daemon process to check regularly all the directories and run restore to recreate all the files deleted.